Skoivumaki/CDL-Homework-Assignment/README.md

 - Built with **Vue.js**.
 - Using tailwind CSS.

 Note: Middleware endpoints were built with help of AI, (see file `vite.config.ts`) which aren’t suitable for production.
 I kept it simple and self-contained in a single instance with no external online database.
-There are however files for serverless functions for use with Vercel, which I couldn't finish in time.
+There are however serverless functions files for use with Vercel, which I couldn't finish in time.

 Estimated time spent on project: 18 hours